nop0x07bc/bapl-class-language/report/README.md

     <img width="640" height="480" src="assets/mandelbrot.png">
 </p>

-The name for XPL is inspired by the _X-plane_ series of experimental aircrafts.
+The name for XPL is inspired by the _X-plane_ series of experimental aircraft.
 Just as its aerodynamical "brothers" it's not a finished product nor intended for production use[^1].
 XPL is, simply, a tool for exploring programming language design and implementation.